soedinglab/PEnG-motif/README.md

 optimization: CACTAG -> CWCTAG
 ```
 For each iteration the current IUPAC pattern, the number of observed counts, the enrichment over the expected counts and the optimization score are printed.
-Once the optimization runs into a local optimum, the original base pattern and its optimal IUPAC pattern is reported.
+Once the optimization runs into a local optimum, the original base pattern and its optimal IUPAC pattern are reported.

 If the optimization runs into a pattern that has already been seen in a previous optimization, the optimization stops and the base pattern is removed.

-At the end of the optimization phase, all IUPAC pattern, their occurrences, enrichment over the expected counts, and the calculated z-scores are reported.
+At the end of the optimization phase, all IUPAC patterns, their occurrences, enrichment over the expected counts, and the calculated z-scores are reported.

 ```
 pattern	       observed	     enrichment	         zscore